 At Duke, MBAs focused on Energy & Environment (E&E) have a wealth of opportunities to engage beyond the classroom.
-One of the best ways Duke MBA students can build skills, industry knowledge and relationships to excel in careers in energy and environment is to engage directly with companies on real-world projects while a student.
+One of the best ways Duke MBA students can build skills, industry knowledge, and relationships is to engage directly with companies on real-world projects while a student.
 We know the importance of opening the doors to these opportunities for students and we believe that the chance to work on applied projects is one of the things that sets Duke’s program apart from other business schools.

-Students can join clubs including the Duke MBA Energy Club, Net Impact Club, Food & Ag Club, and MEM/MBA Club at Fuqua; and get involved with campus-wide organizations like the Duke University Energy Initiative.
+MBA students are encouraged to join and take leadership roles with Fuqua clubs including the Duke MBA Energy Club, Net Impact Club, Food & Ag Club, and MEM/MBA Club.
+They also have opportunities to get involved with campus-wide initiatives like the Duke Climate Commitment, Oceans@Duke, and Nicholas Institute’s Energy Initiative.

 Fuqua hosts an annual Energy in Emerging Markets Case Competition.
 Duke students also compete with the best and brightest MBAs globally in competitions like the Ross Renewable Energy Case Competition, Leeds Net Impact Case Competition, and the UNC Invest for Impact Competition.

 Check out some of our student teams’ case competition wins.